vipzhicheng/logseq-plugin-lock/README.md

 **Once locked, your data cannot be restored, it can only be unlocked with your password and placed into the system clipboard.
 Please make sure that your clipboard is safe.
 If you forget your password, you will lose your info forever!!!**

+## ❤️ Buy me a coffee

+If this plugin solve your situation a little bit and you will, you can choose to buy me a coffee via [this](https://www.buymeacoffee.com/vipzhicheng) and [this](https://afdian.net/@vipzhicheng), that means a lot to me.

 ## Licence

 MIT